 Net Position - The liabilities of the primary government exceeded its assets at the end of FY13 by almost \$21.099 billion, an increase in the net deficit of \$1.137 billion from FY12, after factoring out a \$575 million downward restatement of the FY13 beginning balance in the Commonwealth's business-type activities resulting from a change in the way the Commonwealth accounts for foundations of the Institutions of Higher Education as a result of implementing GASB Statement 61, The Financial Reporting Entity: Omnibus.
-In FY13 the foundations are included in the Commonwealth's business-type activities, while in FY12 they were included in the Commonwealth's business-type activities, which resulted in a \$575 million increase in the net position of the component units and a decrease in the net position of the Commonwealth.
+In FY13 the foundations are included in the Commonwealth's business-type activities, while in FY12 they were included in the Commonwealth's business-type activities, which resulted in a \$575 million increase in the net position of the commonwealth.